apache/nuttx/configs/sama5d3x-ek/README.txt

        CONFIG_WINDOWS_CYGWIN=y                 : POSIX environment under windows
        CONFIG_ARMV7A_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery for Windows

-    3. This configuration executes out of internal SRAM an can only be loaded via JTAG.
+    3. This configuration executes out of internal SRAM and can only be loaded via JTAG.

        CONFIG_SAMA5_BOOT_ISRAM=y               : Boot into internal SRAM
        CONFIG_BOOT_RUNFROMISRAM=y              : Run from internal SRAM

+    STATUS:
+      2013-7-28:  This configuration was verified functional.

   ostest:
     This configuration directory, performs a simple OS test using